beblife/acf-gutenberg-blocks/README.md

 To enable the custom blocks you need to register them by hooking into the `acf/init` filter.
 This allows for a flexible way to define which blocks should be enabled.

+You can enable blocks by passing an array with classes:
 ```php
 add_filter('acf/init', function () {
     \GutenbergBlocks\Gutenberg::register([